munificent/craftinginterpreters/book/scanning.md

 In all of these, either treating the newline as a separator or not would both produce valid code, but possibly not the code the user wants.
-Across languages, there is an unsettling variety in the rules they use to decide which newlines are separators.
+Across languages, there is an unsettling variety of rules they use to decide which newlines are separators.
 Here are a couple:

 *   [Lua][] completely ignores newlines, but carefully controls its grammar such that no separator between statements is needed at all in most cases.
 This is